FAA issues safety alert on 5G interference to aircraft

 The 5G spectrum abuts radio signals used by so-called radar altimeters, which measure how close an aircraft is to the ground.

-While FAA took pains to say it is working with other agencies to allow the new technology to safely coexist with aviation, the safety alert illustrates growing frustration within the aviation industry.
+While FAA took pains to say it is working with the Federal Communications Commission and other agencies to allow the new technology to safely coexist with aviation, the safety alert creates an unusual situation in which one agency raises concerns while another has granted its approval.
+It also illustrates growing frustration within the aviation industry.

 Radar altimeters are used on planes and helicopters for multiple critical safety functions, including landing when visibility is low, anti-collision warnings and systems that warn pilots when they inadvertently get too low.
 Some commercial helicopter flights can’t operate without a working radar altimeter.